akatoshking/qf-lab/content/authors/KeLi/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep learning for PDEs and numerical Methods for Partial Differential Equations.
+bio: My research interests include scientific computing, domain decomposition, and applications of machine learning.

 interests:
 - Deep learning for PDEs